autosoft-dev/tree-hugger/README.md

 ## What is it?

 `tree-hugger` is a light weight wrapper around the excellent [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) library and it's Python binding.
+You can use it to create your universal code parser and then easily mine through the data.

 ## Why do I need it?

-`tree-sitter` is a great library and does it's job without any problem and very very fast.
+`tree-sitter` is a great universal code parser and does it's job without any problem and very very fast.
 But it is also pretty low-level.
 The Python binding makes you work with ugly looking `sexp` to run a query and get the result.
 It also does not support the NodeVisitor kind of features that are available in Python's native `ast` module.

 At [CodistAI](https://codist-ai.com) we have been using `tree-sitter` for some time now to create a language independent layer for our code analysis and code intelligence platform.
 While bulding that, we faced the pain as well.
 And we wrote some code to easily extend our platform to different languages.
 We believe some others may as well need to have the same higher level library to easily parse and gain insight about various different code files.